top of page

 Why am I dizzy when I wake up?

-There can be different reasons why you feel dizzy when you wake up.
-Finding out why can help make it better.
-Here are some reasons you might feel dizzy in the morning:
+There are several reasons why you might feel dizzy when you wake up.
+Understanding these can help you feel better:

 Dehydration